ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation: Methodology

+Different from the original \BAIT, we made the following changes.
+First, considering that our neural network is relatively small, we use the full gradient \NTK instead of the last-layer gradient as in the original design.
+Second, rather than computing the Fisher information of merely the selected set $\set_{sel}$ and pool set $\set_{pool}$, we expand \autoref{eq:kernel_bait} by also considering the current training set $\set_{train}$.
+These changes better exploit the full representational capacity of the network and ensure that acquisition decisions account for both the unlabeled pool and the knowledge already contained in the training set.
+In summary, our acquisition strategy is as follows:

-where $k_{NTK}[\set]$ denotes the \NTK kernel after being conditioned on $\set$.
-However, as discussed in~\cite{bait}, optimizing the Fisher objective \autoref{eq:uncertainty} is intractable given the many potential different combinations for $\set_{sel}$.
-To avoid this, BAIT employs a forward–backward greedy approximation to select a batch that closely approximates the solution.
-Details of the algorithm are provided in Appendix \autoref{app:bait}.
+Optimizing such a Fisher objective is intractable given the many potential different combinations for $\set_{sel}$.
+To address this, the same greedy forward–backward selection algorithms, proposed in~\cite{bait}, are adopted to greedily select $\set_{sel}$.